 Internet or network filters are especially helpful if you open your wireless network to patients, visitors, or outside personnel (in other words, any member of the public).
 While it’s often easier to regulate the digital traffic of your own employees, available public guest networks should be secure and well-monitored.

-Tip 4: Encrypt all patient data
+Tip 4: encrypt all patient data

 Encryption is the process of reframing or coding data so that it is more difficult to access, interpret, or steal.
 Encryption most often happens in one of two ways—in transit and at rest.